Ryangwaite/AWS-SAA-C02-Course/README.md

 it doesn't have to make any storage modifications.

 - Cluster shared volume is based on SSD storage by default.
-  - Provides so high IOPS and low latency.
+  - Provides super high IOPS and low latency.
   - No way to select magnetic storage.
 - Aurora cluster does not specify the amount of storage needed.
   - This is based on what is consumed.